 Think about the energy efficiency of your new build home.
 This is in the best interests of the environment and your pocket.
-Energy efficiency is dictated by the method of heating and the insulation of the walls, floors, and ceilings as well as the construction of the window and doors.
+Energy efficiency is dictated by the method of heating and the insulation of the walls, floors, and ceilings as well as the construction of the windows and doors.
 You have the option of building in other environmentally-friendly features such as water recycling systems, low-water showers, and dual-flush toilets.
 You can add in gray water recycling and rainwater harvesting if you live in areas with low rainfall.

-The on-going running costs of a home are very important.
+The ongoing running costs of a home are very important.
 There is no point in constructing a house that you cannot afford to heat or light.
 The wood you use in your home should be grown in sustainable forests and recycled materials used wherever possible.

 Avoid making these rookie mistakes

 These are the mistakes that many first-time house buyers make and end up paying the price for:

 - Do not pour all of the cement into the foundations at once, it will harden before you can get the rest in and you will have to start all over again

 - Do not schedule your tradesmen in the wrong order.
 You need your plumber in before the carpenter

 - Don’t settle on your design before you know where your services are going to be

 - Don’t set an impossible timetable for yourself.
 You could damage your health and your personal relationships.
 You will also end up rushing and get things wrong